deltachat/deltachat-android/docs/f-droid.md

 - <https://f-droid.org/en/packages/com.b44t.messenger/>
-  is the Delta Chat page on F-Droid.org, the F-Droid-app will show similar information.
+  is the Delta Chat page on F-Droid.org, the F-Droid app will show similar information.

 - <https://github.com/deltachat/deltachat-android/tree/main/metadata>
   contains the description, icon, screenshots and all meta data shown for Delta Chat on F-Droid